creativetimofficial/ct-paper-kit-2-pro/README.md

 6. Run in terminal `gulp open-app` for opening the Presentation Page (default) of the product.

 ## Documentation
-The documentation for the Material Kit is hosted at our [website](https://demos.creative-tim.com/material-kit/docs/2.1/getting-started/introduction.html).
+The documentation for the Paper Kit 2 PRO is hosted at our [website](https://demos.creative-tim.com/paper-kit-2-pro/docs/1.0/getting-started/introduction.html).

 ## File Structure